 Workout Example: Deadlifting On Leg Day

-- Trap Bar Deadlift: 3 sets 10 reps
+- Sumo Deadlift or Trap Bar Deadlift: 4 sets of 6 reps

 Workout Example: Deadlifting On Back Day

-- Snatch Grip Deadlift: 3 sets 8 reps
+- Snatch Grip Deadlifts: 2 sets of 8 reps

 Frequently Asked Questions